u110/embulk-input-pardot/README.md

   - today, yesterday, last_7_days, this_month, last_month, <custom_time>
 - **created_before**: Selects visitor activities created before the specified time.
 If a <custom_time> is used, ensure that the specified date is formatted using GNU Date Input Syntax.
   - today, yesterday, last_7_days, this_month, last_month, <custom_time>
+- **fetch_row_limit**: Specifies the number of results(per 1 request) to be returned.
+Default value: 200.
+Note: This number cannot be larger than 200.

 see API document
 - https://developer.pardot.com/kb/api-version-4/visitor-activities/